-By letter dated July 28, 2000, the Department of Justice advised the Company that the USACE and USEPA had referred to the Justice Department claims against the Company for response costs incurred or to be incurred by the USACE, USEPA and the DOE in connection with the Maywood site and the Justice Department stated that the United States is entitled to recovery of its response costs from the Company under CERCLA.
+By letter dated July 28, 2000, the Department of Justice advised the company that the USACE and USEPA had referred to the Justice Department claims against the company for response costs incurred or to be incurred by the USACE, USEPA and the DOE in connection with the Maywood site and the Justice Department stated that the United States is entitled to recovery of its response costs from the company under CERCLA.
 The letter referred to both radiological and non-radiological hazardous waste at the Maywood site and stated that the United States has incurred unreimbursed response costs to date of \$138 million.
-Costs associated with radiological waste at the Maywood site, which the Company believes represent all but a small portion of the amount referred to in the Justice Department letter, could be expected to aggregate substantially in excess of that amount.
-In the letter, the Justice Department invited the Company to discuss settlement of the matter in order to avoid the need for litigation.
-The Company believes that its liability, if any, for such costs has been resolved by the aforesaid Agreement.
-Despite the fact that the Company continues to believe that it has no liability to the United States for such costs, discussions with the Justice Department are currently ongoing to attempt to resolve this matter.
+Costs associated with radiological waste at the Maywood site, which the company believes represent all but a small portion of the amount referred to in the Justice Department letter, could be expected to aggregate substantially in excess of that amount.
+In the letter, the Justice Department invited the company to discuss settlement of the matter in order to avoid the need for litigation.
+The company believes that its liability, if any, for such costs has been resolved by the aforesaid Agreement.
+Despite the fact that the company continues to believe that it has no liability to the United States for such costs, discussions with the Justice Department are currently ongoing to attempt to resolve this matter.

-The Company believes it has adequate reserves for claims associated with the Maywood site.
+The company believes it has adequate reserves for claims associated with the Maywood site.
 However, depending on the results of the ongoing discussions regarding the Maywood site, the final cost of the remediation could differ from the current estimates.

-The Company has been named as a potentially responsible party (PRP) in the case USEPA v.
-Jerome Lightman (92 CV 4710 D. N. J.) which involves the Ewan and D'Imperio

-Superfund Sites located in New Jersey.
-Trial on the issue of the Company's liability at these sites was completed in March 2000.
-The Company is awaiting a decision from the court.
-If the Company is found liable at either site, a second trial as to the Company's allocated share of clean-up costs at these sites will likely be held in 2003.
-The Company believes it has adequate defenses to the issue of liability.
-In the event of an unfavorable outcome related to the issue of liability, the Company believes it has adequate reserves.
-On a related matter, the Company has filed an appeal to the United States Third Circuit Court of Appeals objecting to the lodging of a partial consent decree in favor of the United States Government in this action.
-Under the partial consent decree, the government recovered past costs at the site from all PRPs including the Company.
-The Company paid its assessed share but by objecting to the partial consent decree, the company paid is seeking to recover back the sums it paid.
+As reported previously, the company has been named as a potentially responsible party (PRP) in the case USEPA v.
+Jerome Lightman (92 CV 4710 D. N. J.) which involves the Ewan and D'Imperio Superfund Sites located in New Jersey.
+Trial on the issue of the company's liability at these sites was completed in March 2000.
+The company is awaiting a decision from the court.
+If the company is found liable at either site, a second trial as to the company's allocated share of clean-up costs at these sites will likely be held in 2002 or 2003.
+The company believes it has adequate defenses to the issue of liability.
+In the event of an unfavorable outcome related to the issue of liability, the company believes it has adequate reserves.
+On a related matter, the company has filed an appeal to the United States Third Circuit Court of Appeals objecting to the lodging of a partial consent decree in favor of the United States Government in this action.
+Under the partial consent decree, the government recovered past costs at the site from all PRPs including the company.
+The company is seeking to recover back the sums it paid.